mesosphere/dcos-docs-site/pages/1.13/monitoring/logging/index.md

 # Log aggregation

-Streaming logs from machines in your cluster is not always the best solution for examining events and debugging issues.

-In cases where you need a history of what has happened, you require a method for storing and aggregating logs.
+Streaming logs from machines in your cluster is not always the best solution for examining events and debugging issues. <!-- In cases where you need a history of what has happened, you require a method for storing and aggregating logs.
 DC/OS comes with a built-in log pipeline based on [Fluent Bit](https://fluentbit.io/), an open source log processor and forwarder.
 Fluent Bit runs on each node, both masters and agents, in DC/OS.
 It gathers metrics from each component by tailing logs from journald.
-Tasks running on Mesos can also optionally [transmit metrics to Fluent Bit](/1.13/monitoring/logging/configure-task-logs/).
+Tasks running on Mesos can also optionally [transmit logs to Fluent Bit](/1.13/monitoring/logging/configure-task-logs/). -->Currently we suggest one of these options for log aggregation:

-Fluent Bit can be configured to transmit metrics to [many different log stores](https://docs.fluentbit.io/manual/output).
-We provide documentation on how to configure Fluent Bit to use some of the more popular options:

 - [Log Management with ELK](/1.13/monitoring/logging/aggregating/elk/)
 - [Log Management with Splunk](/1.13/monitoring/logging/aggregating/splunk/)

 [5]: /1.13/administering-clusters/sshcluster/